-We need action to move Canada toward 100% reliance on clean and renewable sources of electricity (which doesn’t include nuclear energy, because it is not renewable).
+We need to move Canada towards 100% reliance on clean and renewable sources of electricity (which doesn’t include nuclear energy, because it is not renewable).
+And we’ll need to generate more electricity, as end uses like transportation move towards electrification.
 This transition will require East-West intelligent grid connections that allow provinces producing low-carbon electricity to sell to their neighbours.
-It also requires the full range of potential clean electricity sources across Canada, including wind and solar.
+It also requires development of a full range of clean electricity sources across Canada, including wind and solar.
 The potential for expanded wind and solar production in Canada is well documented, particularly in places like Alberta.

 Alongside a clean supply of electricity, we need action to advance clean energy more generally.
 This includes: